exaco/laravel-octane-dockerfile/README.md

 The Docker configuration provides the following setup:

-- Official PHP Debian Buster 10 base image
+- PHP 8.0 and 8.1 official DebianBuster-based images
-- PHP 8.0 and 8.1 with preconfigured JIT compiler and OPcache
+- Preconfigured JIT compiler and OPcache

 ## PHP extensions